-Configuring the stage2 bit file to FPGA, this function automatically initialized.
-If it successes to initialize, its states moves to “Observation” state.
-If not, this module has fatal error.
-Even if this module doesn’t work normally, other functions, receiving frames, transferring frames, are available.
+After configuring the stage2 bit file for FPGA, this module automatically initialized.
+When the initialization is done, its state transits to “Observation” state.
+If not, this module has a fatal error.
+Even if this module doesn’t work normally, other functions like receiving frames, transmitting frames, are available.

 Observation

 In this state, this module keeps monitoring configure memory.
-If module detects soft-error, it moves state to “Correction” state.
-And in this state, it counts elapsed time (counter uses onboard crystal).
-If user application wants to know how many times this module encountered soft-error, user can acquire this counter by DRXPD_GET_MONSTS function (GET_SEU_ERRCNT_ID).
-If user wants to stop “Observation” state, user can change its state by DRXPD_SET_CONTROL function (SET_SEU_STATUS_ID).
-In this state, this module can transition to “Idle” state by user command.
+If it detects soft-error, it transits to “Correction” state.
+And in this state, it counts elapsed time (the counter uses onboard crystal).
+If your application wants to know how many times this module encountered soft-error, you can acquire it by DRXPD_GET_MONSTS command (GET_SEU_ERRCNT_ID).
+If you want to stop “Observation” state, you can change its state by DRXPD_SET_CONTROL command (SET_SEU_STATUS_ID).
+In this state, this module can transit to “Idle” state by user command.

 Correction

 In this state, this module tries to correct soft-error.
-If it is correctable, module corrects it and moves its states to “Observation” state.
-If it is uncorrectable, it moves its states to “Idle” state.
+If it is correctable, this module corrects it and moves its states to “Observation” state.
+If it is uncorrectable, it transits to “Idle” state.

 Idle

 In this state, this function doesn’t scan configuration memory and correct memory.
-User application can transition state by DRXPD_SET_STATUS function (SET_SEU_STATUS_ID).
-In this state, this module can transition to “Observation”, “Error Injection”, “Diagnostic Scan” and “Detect Only” state by user command.
+Your application can change the state by DRXPD_SET_STATUS command (SET_SEU_STATUS_ID).
+In this state, this module can transit to “Observation”, “Error Injection”, “Diagnostic Scan” and “Detect Only” state by user command.

 Error Injection

-When module is in “Idle” state, user application sending error injection command, module moves its state to “Error Injection” state.
-After completing error injection, it moves its state to “Idle” State.
-If user application wants to inject error more than once, from the second time please start injecting error after confirming its state backing to “Idle” state.
+When module is in “Idle” state, your application can send error injection command.
+It moves module state to “Error Injection” state.
+After completing error injection it transits to “Idle” state.
+Please start injecting error after confirming its state backing to “Idle” state to inject an error again.

 Diagnostic Scan

-When “Idle” state, user application can move its own state to “Diagnostic Scan” mode.
-In this state, module scans all configuration memory and counts all detected error.
+In “Idle” state, your application can transit to “Diagnostic Scan” state.
+In this state, this module scans all configuration memory and counts all detected error.
 And this state doesn’t correct detected error.
-After it finishes scanning, its state backs to “Idle” state.
-User application can acquire detected error count by using DRXPD_GET_MONSTS function (GET_SEU_DIAERRCNT_ID).
-This state differs following two points, doesn’t correct error and doesn’t stop scanning if it finds the error from “Observation” state.
+After it finishes scanning, its state returns to “Idle” state.
+Your application can acquire detected error count by using DRXPD_GET_MONSTS command (GET_SEU_DIAERRCNT_ID).
+This state differs from “Observation” state on the following two points.
+It doesn’t correct an error and doesn’t stop scanning if it finds uncorrectable error.

-Note: GET_SEU_DIAERRCNT_ID is not implemented at driver version 1.0.4.
-In this version user application can transition SEU function module state to “Diagnostic Scan state but can’t acquire detected error count.
+Note: GET_SEU_DIAERRCNT_ID is not available with the driver version 2.0.2 or older.

+Note: In the device driver version 2.0.7 or older, “Diagnostic Scan state” is not available with the prototype DRXP boards.

 Error

-If module detects internal inconsistency, this module moves its state to “Error” state.
+If this module detects internal inconsistency, this module transits to “Error” state.
 This state is unrecoverable.
-If you want to recover the SEU Mitigation function, please reconfigure FPGA.
+Please reconfigure FPGA to recover the SEU Mitigation function.

 Usage